In a small series we will introduce young people from around the world who are committed to children´s rights and the objectives of terre des hommes.

 4. Why are you working on children rights and what are you doing concretely to improve the life conditions of children and youth in your region?

-6. If you could change your life with somebody else for one day: which one you would choose?
+6. If you could change your life with somebody else for one day: Which one you would choose and why?

 7. What is your last dream that you can remember?